 So my wife and I have worked hard by setting rules for the use of technology and by trying to provide alternative, non-technology activities for my four kids to engage in.
 Over the last few years, it’s been surprising to see how drawn our kids have been to some activities we’ve suggested.

-Some of these I’ll share with you are old standbys (no-brainers) but my kids love them nonetheless.
-Others you may not have thought of.
-Either way I hope they help you crush the technology bug infecting your kids.
+Some of these I’ll share with you are old standbys (no-brainers), but my kids love them nonetheless.
+There be others that may not have come to mind.
+Either way, I hope they help you crush the technology bug infecting your kids.